biox/clist/README.md

 **log**

-Path to the file where clist will store log information.
+Path to the file that clist will log to.

 **database**